ankitmody/CSC-517-Slack-Bot/DESIGN.md

     [S1] User will request for an example to perform search in Github.
     [S2] Bot will provide possible pre-defined options for "search": repositories, commits, code, users, topics, labels, issues, pull requests
+    [S3] Bot will gather required parameters for the request.
-    [S3] Bot will return a curl command example to search based on query input.
+    [S4] Bot will return a curl command example to search based on query input.
-    [S4] Bot will perform search on topic.
+    [S5] Bot will perform search on topic.

  3. Subflows

     [S1] User writes "I want to see an example for search".
-    [S2] Bot shows a list of options to perform search in the from of drop-down list and user can pick any one of them.
-Suppose user selects Search based on Topics.
+    [S2] User selects Search based on Topics.
-    [S3] Bot will ask the user if he wants to execute the curl command.
+    [S4] Bot will ask the user if he wants to execute the curl command.

  4. Alternative Flows

     [E2] User does not select any criteria to perform search, the bot will wait for a fixed time interval and will end the conversation.
+    [E3] User responds with wrong data type for a parameter.
+The bot will ask for the input to be of the correct data type

 </code></pre>